Amantini1997/FromUbuntu/HRM/Lecture.md

 >people don't react to work based only on the physical conditions and the characteristics of the technological system.
 Organizations are social systems, people like to feel that they matter

 What is distinctive about HRM (as compared to traditional personnel management)?
-- with can obtain higher performances through the application of HR practices;
+- companies can obtain higher performances through the application of HR practices;
 - practices need to be seen as bundles: they need to fit together and to fit with the strategy of the organization;
 - line managers need to cooperate with the HR rules, by committing to and applying them.